 Andamiro’s Pump It Up Fiesta 2010

 Disney’s 3D Ping Pong.
-Unfortunately this is the only pic of this game int he collection, we’re still eagerly waiting to see a video of this game in action since it already offers goggles-free 3D gaming, which is becoming a bigger deal out there.
-I also believe that Chicken War is one od 3D Games’ titles
+Unfortunately this is the only pic of this game in the collection, we’re still eagerly waiting to see a video of this one in action since it offers goggles-free 3D gaming, which is becoming a bigger deal out there.
+I also believe that Chicken War is also one of 3D Games’ titles but hard to tell what it is – a shmup, maybe?

 DJ Max Techinka 2 was there to grab some support, which was important since there were several DJMT clones on the show floor